 While Judge has gained notoriety as a professional baseball player, he was a three-sport star at Linden High School in California, playing baseball, basketball and football.
-Judge set school records for single-season touchdowns and receiving yards as a senior and holds Linden’s record for career receiving TDs.
+In football, Judge set school records for single-season touchdowns and receiving yards as a senior and holds Linden’s record for career receiving TDs.

-Just before first pitch, Judge pops two pieces of Dubble Bubble sugar-free gum into his mouth and will continue to chew those two pieces until he makes an out.
+Just before every game’s first pitch, Judge pops two pieces of Dubble Bubble sugar-free gum into his mouth and will continue to chew those same two pieces until he makes an out.
 It was a tradition he started in college.
 If he goes 3-for-3, for example, he’ll have been chewing the same gum the entire game, which usually lasts about three hours.
 “Hopefully, by the end of the night I have a nasty, old, unflavored piece of gum in my mouth,” he said. “… No, I keep it in there.
 It is lucky.”

-Judge was recruited by Stanford, Notre Dame and UCLA to play tight end but opted to continue his baseball career in college at Fresno State University, where both his parents attended.
-He was even selected in the 31st round of the 2010 MLB Draft by the Oakland Athletics, but chose to play for the Bulldogs for three years.
-The Yankees selected him 32nd overall in the 2013 MLB Draft.
+Judge was recruited by Stanford, Notre Dame and UCLA to play tight end but opted instead to continue his baseball career in college at Fresno State University, where both his parents studied.
+He was even selected in the 31st round of the 2010 MLB draft by the Oakland Athletics out of high school but chose to play for the Bulldogs for three years instead.
+The Yankees selected him in the first round (32nd overall) in the 2013 MLB draft.

 Yankee Stadium is known for the Bleacher Creatures – a group of diehard fans who occupy the right-field bleachers in Section 203.
-The stadium is also now known for The Judge’s Chambers — an 18-seat section spanning three rows in right field that looks like a faux courtroom.
+The stadium is now also known for The Judge’s Chambers, an 18-seat section spanning three rows in right field that looks like a faux courtroom.
 Fans, who are chosen at random to sit there, are equipped with wigs, foam gavels and judicial robes.
 All rise!